LLM Degree

 Overview of Program Requirements: U.S. Students

-To obtain the LLM degree, LLM students must earn a minimum of 26 semester hours of credit with a cumulative GPA of 2.50 or better.
+To obtain the LLM degree, US LLM students must earn a minimum of 26 semester hours of credit with a cumulative GPA of 2.50 or better.
+Students who have a cumulative GPA below a 2.50 at any point during the LLM program are considered to be on probation and must meet with the LLM program administrator to discuss a plan for completing the program.
 At least 18 of the 26 total credits must be from the environmental/natural resources curriculum.
 All classes listed as environmental/natural resources classes in the law school’s registration materials, including summer environmental classes, count toward the 18 “environmental credits”, except Administrative Law and Environmental Law.
 Credits earned in Administrative Law and Environmental Law count toward the 26 total credits needed, but not toward the 18 “environmental credits”.
 The two credits of the required LLM seminar do count toward the 18 “environmental credits”, as do the 6 credits of thesis, if a student elects to do a thesis.

 Of the 26 credits, two apply towards the required LLM seminar.
 At least 18 of the 26 total credits must be from the environmental/natural resources curriculum.
 All classes listed as environmental/natural resources classes in the law school’s registration materials, including summer environmental classes, count towards the 18 “environmental credits,” except Administrative Law and Environmental Law.
 Credits earned in Administrative Law and Environmental Law count towards the 26 total credits needed, but not towards the 18 “environmental credits.”
 The two credits of the LLM seminar do count towards the 18 “environmental credits,” as do the 6 credits of thesis, if a student elects to do a thesis.